Website Speed, Revenue and Employee Productivity

 Mother’s Day is the second biggest day each year for flowers according to AboutFlowers.
 (The December holidays bring higher florist sales).
 With Mother’s day being on a Sunday, I suspect that most of us order flowers while at the office or on a break from work during the days before Mother’s Day.

 Website Speed Is Important

-With website speed being well known as a key factor in driving both Web-based revenue and loyalty I thought this would make the perfect benchmark.
-Faster websites drive increases in sales, pages viewed and lower bounce rates.
-There is much research and study that prove these truths ? including some interesting stats from Shopzilla.
+With website speed being well-known as a key factor in driving both Web-based revenue and loyalty I thought this would make the perfect benchmark.
+Faster websites drive increases in sales, pages viewed, and lower bounce rates.
+There is much research and study that proves these truths – including some interesting stats from Shopzilla.
 They succeeded in reducing the loading time from 7 down to 2 seconds for their website and saw their conversion rate increase by 7-12%.
 With their volume, I am sure that is a lot of revenue.
-With floral websites ? a slower website may mean a competitor will win the sale or the more expensive flower options may be viewed.
-Time is money ? and in this case it works both ways.
-For me, time spent waiting for a slow website is lost productivity at work and for the ecommerce website ? a slow website will result in lower sales.
+With floral websites, a slower website may mean a competitor will win the sale or the more expensive flower options may be viewed.
+Time is money ? and in this case, it works both ways.
+For me, time spent waiting for a slow website is lost productivity at work, and for the e-commerce website – a slow website will result in lower sales.

 “Time to interact” measures how long it takes for the page to become responsive to user input.
-I don?t know about you, but there is not a more frustrating experience than looking at a webpage and not being able to perform the call to action because the page has not completely loaded quickly.
-Experiences like those leave a lasting impression and don?t promote loyalty.
+I don’t know about you, but there is no more frustrating experience than looking at a webpage and not being able to perform the call to action because the page has not completely loaded quickly.
+Experiences like those leave a lasting impression and don’t promote loyalty.

 Flower Image From Michael Roper on